Frequently Asked Questions

 2. The Volunteer Services Coordinator will call you to set up an interview after application is received.

-3. Background checks are completed for anyone 18 or older which will include minimum of 2 reference checks.
+3. Background checks are completed for anyone 18 or older.

 5. Complete online orientation and pass quiz with no more than 3 wrong.